andurif/moodle-block_uca_mycourses/README.md

 1. Display the list of your course in a block according 2 views (a tree view or a list view).
 2. Display courses you chose to bookmark.
 3. Advanced bookmarks management (filing in folders, renaming, display or not in block, updates in cases of deletion).
+4. Check (uncheck) the box called "Display finished courses" to choose to display them or not (cacher).
+By default, this option is checked.

 Working
 -----